 If you are a brand who’d like to work with her, please get in touch via e-mail at: firstname.lastname@example.org

 She doesn’t often like to take herself too seriously and feels incredibly daft having written that all in the third person.
-Basically all I wanted to say is I love to see the funny side and there is so much out there on the internet that is negative, depressing, downright nasty and a bit of a black hole but I will endeavour to create a safe place through words that inspire, encourage, inform, amuse or delight.
+Basically all I wanted to say is I’m the one giggling in the back of the class because there’s usually a funny side to most things.
+There is so much out there on the internet that is negative, depressing, downright nasty but I will endeavour to create a safe place through words that inspire, encourage, inform, amuse or delight.

-We have been through some tough times as a family through being victims of brutal crime and the loss of my father in Johannesburg and, more recently the devastating passing of our sweet little nephew.
-But through my writing I hope to bring some healing and light into this little corner of the web.
-When I was 8 I made a decision to place my life in the hands of our Heavenly Father.
-All my writing and work is underpinned by a foundation of faith which brings light and freedom.
+On a more personal note, we have been through some harrowing times as a family through being victims of brutal crime and the loss of my father in Johannesburg and, more recently the devastating passing of our sweet little nephew.
+But through my writing I hope to find some healing and light and to bring some into this little corner of and the web too.